 During the Thirty Years War the town, despite long defense, was captured by Swedes in 1630.
 After the destruction caused by the siege, and because of the reduced usefulness in modern warfare, the city walls began to fall into ruin.
 Since 1787, the city has gradually liquidated them, selling them to building materials.

 The fortresses were similar in shape to the trapezium.
-The city inside the wall ring was about 9 hectares.
+The town inside the wall ring was about 9 hectares.
 The thickness of the city wall was about 90 cm.
 Later damages can not determine what was the height.
 The total circuit of the fortifications was 1200 meters.
-The town wall was reinforced by rectangular, half towers set at about 30 meters.
-In the eastern corner of the fortifications was a circular tower called “Kiek im Pommern”.
+The town wall was reinforced by rectangular half towers, opened from the town side, set at about 30 meters.
+In the eastern corner of the fortifications was a circular tower called “Kiek im Pommern”, situated in the most endangered place of the fortifications.
 The town initially had two gates: the stone from the north-east and Mill Gate from south-west.
 They were the main outlets of the city.
 An additional gate was erected in the 15th century near the castle.

 To this day, only a fourteen-meter section near Regi river and the Stone Gate have survived from the medieval walls.
 Gate has three storeys, is topped with gothic gables and covered with a gable roof.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012